Easy Ciabatta Rolls

 Post may contain affiliate links.
 Read my disclosure policy.

-Light, airy and chewy Ciabatta Rolls.
-Baked to a lovely golden brown, these rolls have a perfectly chewy, crusty exterior with a soft and tender inside.
-Perfect for sandwiches, or for serving with bruschetta!
+Make light, airy, and chewy ciabatta rolls!
+Baked to a lovely golden brown, these rolls are deliciously crusty outside, and soft and tender inside.
+They’re perfect for sandwiches or serving with bruschetta!

 • Budget-Friendly.
-You literally make ciabatta rolls with flour, yeast, and salt.
-No fancy ingredients, and very budget-friendly.
+I make these ciabatta rolls with flour, yeast, and salt.
+There are no fancy ingredients, and they’re very budget-friendly.

 • Simple to Make.
 If you are a bit intimidated by the thought of making dinner rolls, don’t be!
 These are so simple.
-Handling the soft, sticky dough is different than other bread doughs, but a bench scraper and the right technique is all you’ll need.
+Handling the soft, sticky dough is different than handling other bread doughs, but a bench scraper and the right technique are all you’ll need.

 • Prefect Texture.
-The interior of these rolls is light, airy, and beautiful, while the outside has the perfect amount of chewy bite.
+The interior of these rolls is light, airy, and beautiful, while the outside has the perfect, signature chewy bite.

 • Versatile.
 You can use ciabatta rolls for almost any meal that calls for sandwich bread or dinner rolls.